Derek-Wen/Derek-Wen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-hi, my name is derek wen and i’m a graduating senior at UCSD studying data science with a few years of work experience from internships. my main interest is applyng statistical analysis and machine learning techniques to study user behavior and trends, but i am open to all types of opportunities! i have a [youtube](https://www.youtube.com/@Airikan) and a [spotify artist](https://open.spotify.com/artist/59jdx1Kv1BDDITZndG0eMj?si=H44z-GstR1O2fLveLm89Tw) where i share my creative work with people.
+hi, my name is derek wen and i’m a graduating senior at UCSD studying data science with a few years of work experience from internships. my main interest is applyng statistical analysis and machine learning techniques to study user behavior and trends, but i am open to all types of opportunities! i have a [youtube](https://www.youtube.com/@Airikan) and a [spotify artist](https://open.spotify.com/artist/59jdx1Kv1BDDITZndG0eMj?si=H44z-GstR1O2fLveLm89Tw) where i share all my creative work.